songjiayang/crystal-vs-golang/README.md

 Crystal has the sample CONCURRENCY MODEL (using `channels`) like Go, we all konwn that Golang has a good concurrency ability and  It's very hot last frew yeas.

-Compare with it, we can more easily to get the cystal concurrency ability, is Powerful or Not.
+Compare with it, we can more easily to get the crystal concurrency ability, is Powerful or Not.

 ### Testing System

 - My MacBook Air (11-inch, Early 2015), 1.6 GHz Intel Core i5, 4 GB 1600 MHz DDR3
-- Cystal v0.21.1
+- Crystal v0.21.1
 - Golang v1.7.3